This article has links to products and services we recommend, which we may make a commission from.

 In the blink of an eye, local vendors suddenly filled the aisle of one of the entrances and unpacked bags of clothes and shoes for sale.

 Watching intense negotiations in Vietnamese between vendors and shoppers was truly mesmerizing.

-One of the most enjoyable aspects of the Da Nang food tour at Con market was the ability to sample unique regional specialties in one setting.
+One of the most enjoyable aspects of this food tour in Danang was the ability to sample many unique regional specialties.

 Pulling up to the food stall, we were impressed at the selection of steamed and fried flour-based meals with savory fillings.

 We tried, Banh Beo Uot Thap Cam, a local specialty which was quite flavorful.
 Sitting in fish sauce, were little cakes with a tapioca-like consistency, served with fermented Vietnamese pork and garnished with Vietnamese herbs.

 While the flavors were surprising, we were not huge fans of the pork sausage.

 Slurping on Mi Quang Noodles

 Located across from the first vendor, we made our way to the Be Van food stall to sample two local favorites.

 We were glad we had not eaten much before this Da Nang food tour as it was already promising to be a lot of food.